willsmillie/NFTToolKit/README.md

 - Add Tests
 - Loop CLI so it doesn't exit
+- Thread Ripper util: prompt for a twitter or reddit thread and parse all the address replies
 - Add better env / context to prevent passing keys arround
 - Refactor / clean code